June 13, 2022 3 min read

-Did you know that two-thirds of all journeys in the UK are less than five miles (Bike Is Best)?
+Did you know that almost two-thirds of all journeys in the UK are less than five miles (GOV UK, National Travel Survey: 2020)?
 We think that riding a bike should become the norm for short journeys like grabbing a pint of milk rather than jumping in the car, do you agree?

 You don’t need to be cycling fast to make a difference - go at your own pace and enjoy the journey!
 You also don’t need to have an expensive bike or fancy kit to cycle to the shop or to the park.
 Jeans, work clothes or whatever you normally wear is totally fine.